cplund8/cplund8.github.io/README.md

 </html>
 ```

 In the top menu, click `File`, then hold down the Option key, then click `Save As`.
 Make sure to replace the `.txt` extension for each file with `.html`.

-This is mostly boilerplate HTML code, with a few differences:
+---

+Here's an explanation of what the above code is doing:

 ```js
 <script src="https://cjrtnc.leaningtech.com/3.0/cj3loader.js"></script>